Exclusive: China takes lessons from Japan, past master on slowdown, deflation

 The surge in the yen that followed the agreement hit the country's main exports; Japanese auto makers, for example, started shifting more production overseas.
 This started to hamper economic growth and prompted the Bank of Japan to ease monetary policy.

-However, much of the cash from the easing, along with hot foreign money that followed the liberalisation of the capital account, flowed into stocks, property and other assets, often magnified through leveraging.
+However, much of the cash from the easing, along with hot foreign money that followed the liberalization of the capital account, flowed into stocks, property and other assets, often magnified through leveraging.

 "China is already applying lessons from Japan's experience.
 Even when growth is slowing, Chinese policymakers aren't taking policy measures that could heighten financial imbalances.
 That's very wise of them," Bank of Japan board member Takahide Kiuchi told a news conference in Maebashi, north of Tokyo, on Thursday.